"We need more lawyers that better understand business."

 From law to social enterprise.
 Just a couple of months after graduating from the Master of Law and Business Program, Jason Grullón, a 25-year-old lawyer from the Dominican Republic, is working on getting his first company off the ground.
 His Berlin-based company VIRTŪ Shared Sense produces fair trade garments and challenges the way these types of garments are produced today.
 Committed to social change, VIRTŪ pays its employees three times the industry’s minimum wage and plans to invest 50% of its profits in long-term social projects.
-Between travelling back and forth between Santo Domingo, Berlin and New York, Jason found the time to answer some of our questions.
+Between travelling back and forth between Santo Domingo, Berlin ,and New York, Jason found the time to answer our questions.

 How and when did you come up with the idea for VIRTŪ Shared Sense?

 "I had the idea in the back of my head of establishing a company that was profitable while providing a social good.
 The idea of doing something with fashion came after the Rana Plaza catastrophe in Bangladesh*.
 This tragedy immediately made me think about the working conditions and lack of opportunities in my own country, the Dominican Republic.

 However, it was not until a trip to Berlin with the Master in Law and Business Program during which we visited several startups that I saw that it was possible to start a company that combined all of these aspect, or actually a company at all."